 View and search the list of the current 818 U.S. tariffs on Chinese products that were put in place on July 6, 2018.

-After that, search the list of 279 additional tariffs on $16 billion worth of goods that the U.S. will place on Chinese goods beginning August 23, 2018.
+After that, search the list of 279 additional tariffs on $16 billion worth of goods that the U.S. placed on Chinese goods beginning August 23, 2018.

 The items all have an individual Harmonized Tariff Schedule (HTS) number and cover sectors including industrial technology, information and communication technology, and medical devices.